FabianMatata/pizzeria/README.md

 ## Project Name
 Pizzeria
 ## Project Description
-The above project is about a webpage to help clients order for
+The above project is about a webpage to help clients order for pizza online
 ## Project Author
 Fabian Matata
 ## Project Live Link